December 24, 2024

 “This is a large transmission portfolio for SPP, but it should not be a surprise,” McIntire added.

-SPP COO Lanny Nickell said that during the MOPC’s discussion of the plan, he leaned over and told the committee’s chair, Alan Myers, “When is the last time we had $7.6 billion of investment on the table with this kind on consensus behind it?”
+SPP COO Lanny Nickell said that during the MOPC’s discussion of the plan, he leaned over and asked the committee’s chair, Alan Myers, “When is the last time we had $7.6 billion of investment on the table with this kind on consensus behind it?”

 “I don’t remember that.
 To me, that’s remarkable,” Nickell said.
 “It’s remarkable that the members all see value for the most part.
 Now, I know there are some that are concerned about certain projects, and you know the magnitude of cost associated with certain projects, but for the most part, the support for the projects that are in this portfolio is fantastic.”